GCondNet: A Novel Method for Improving Neural Networks on Small High-Dimensional Tabular Data: Experiments

-\item Its \textit{absolute performance}, as denoted by the numerical value of test accuracy: The results show that the three graph types exhibit similar absolute performance, making $\mathsf{GCondNet}$ resilient to misspecifications during graph construction.
-However, the optimal graph construction method is task-dependent: SRD excels in four datasets, KNN in another four, and Random graphs in one.
-For instance, even with identical input data $\mX$ (as in `tcga-2y-survival' or `tcga-tumor') -- and thus identical graphs -- the optimal graph construction method can differ based on the prediction task.
-We believe one \textit{limitation} of our work is the lack of an optimal graph construction method.
-However, we anticipated this outcome, because (i) diverse tasks may necessitate modelling distinct types of structure, and (ii) the GNN's oversmoothing issue \citep{chen2020measuring} can lead to computing just an ``average'' of the feature values.
+\looseness-1 Next, we analyse the \textit{absolute performance} denoted by the numerical value of test accuracy.
+As expected, we find that RandEdge graphs are suboptimal (see Figure~\ref{fig:initialisations_comparison}) and \gcondnet performs better with more principled KNN or SRD graphs, which define similarity-based edges between samples.
+Nonetheless, the three graphs exhibit similar absolute performance with statistical significance (see Appendix~\ref{appendix:influence-mlp-initialisation}), making $\mathsf{GCondNet}$ resilient to misspecifications during graph construction.
+Moreover, the optimal graph construction method is task-dependent: SRD excels in seven datasets, KNN in another four, and RandEdge graphs in one.
+For instance, even with identical input data $\mX$ (as in `tcga-survival' or `tcga-tumor') -- and thus identical graphs -- the optimal graph construction method can differ based on the prediction task.
+We believe a limitation of this work is the lack of an optimal graph construction method.
+However, having an optimal graph construction method is non-trivial, as (i)~different tasks rely on exploiting different modeling assumptions and structures in the data; and (ii)~the GNN's oversmoothing issue \citep{chen2020measuring} can lead to computing just an ``average'' of the feature values.
+Lastly, we highlight that $\mathsf{GCondNet}$ is robust to the number of steps $n_{\alpha}$, as supported by the statistical tests in Appendix~\ref{appendix:ablation-scheduling-interpolation}.